-But fate still guided me to the Maras salt mines, and I’m very glad it did.
+But fate still guided me to the salt mines of Maras, and I’m very glad it did.

-Maras salt mines are fed by a single hot salty subterranean spring, which is fed into an advanced system of tiny channels that feed several hundred ancient terraced shallow ponds.
+The whole shebang is fed by a single hot salty subterranean spring, which is fed into an advanced system of tiny channels that feed over 6,000 ancient terraced shallow ponds.
 Each pond is about four square meters, and they go. on. for. ever.

 Once a pond is full of this hot salty spring water, the water channel is blocked; over the next few days the sun evaporates the water, leaving crystals of pure salt that are scraped up.
 The water channel to the pond is reopened, and so the process continues.

 There are a few ways to reach these salt mines of Peru.
 It’s located about 4km from the town of Urubamba (located in the Sacred Valley), and a 45-60 minute drive from Cusco.

 If you’re starting in Cusco and want to take local transportation, then head to colectivo station in Cusco.
 Colectivos are shared mini-vans, and are the main way people get around.
 You board your “bus” and when it is full, it hurtles towards your destination (not for the faint of heart, especially when navigating curvy and precarious Andean roads).
 While the point of origin and destination are fixed, you can sometimes ask the driver to let you off in between.